Prapthi564/DevOps-DevSecOps-Hackathon/README.md

-# DevOps/DevSecOps Challenge - 1 Day Hackathon
+# DevOps/DevSecOps Challenge - 1-Day Hackathon

 Welcome to the DevOps/DevSecOps Challenge hackathon!

 - In this hackathon, you'll venture into modern DevOps practices by implementing a seamless on-premises to cloud infrastructure transition.
-You'll exaplore and harness GitHub's fleet of features, dive into Azure's advanced PaaS services, and gain understanding on continuous delivery.
+You'll explore and harness GitHub's fleet of features, dive into Azure's advanced PaaS services, and gain an understanding of continuous delivery.

 ## Table of Contents